Unitarian Universalism

-Unitarian Universalism (otherwise referred to as UUism or UU) is a liberal religion characterized by a "free and responsible search for truth and meaning".
-Unitarian Universalists assert no creed, but instead are unified by their shared search for spiritual growth.
+Unitarian Universalism (UUism or UU) is a liberal religious tradition characterized by its commitment to theological diversity, inclusivity, and social justice.
+Unitarian Universalists do not adhere to a single creed or doctrine.
+Instead, they are unified by shared covenants across congregations based on foundational values and principles centered on love and pluralistic worship.

-These traditions are summarized by the Six Sources and Seven Principles of Unitarian Universalism, documents recognized by all congregations who choose to be a part of the Unitarian Universalist Association.
-These documents are "living", meaning always open for revisiting and reworking.
-Unitarian Universalist congregations include many atheists, agnostics, deists, and theists and have churches, fellowships, congregations, and societies around the world.
-The roots of Unitarian Universalism can be traced back to Protestantism and liberal Christianity, more specifically to Unitarianism and Christian universalism.
+The beliefs of individual Unitarian Universalists range widely and are often contextual to the congregation.
+Founded upon Christian teachings, modern Unitarian Universalists can draw upon diverse theological and philosophical thought, including from religious humanism, Islam, Judaism, Hinduism, Sikhism, Buddhism, Taoism, neopaganism, atheism, agnosticism, New Age, and teachings of the Baháʼí Faith.
+Worship can take place in churches, fellowships, congregations, and societies.
 Unitarian Universalists state that from these traditions comes a deep regard for intellectual freedom and inclusive love.
-Congregations and members seek inspiration and derive insight from all major world religions.
+Congregations and members seek inspiration and derive insight from all major world religions and as such do not have an official, unified corpus of sacred texts.

-The beliefs of individual Unitarian Universalists range widely; they can include, but are not limited to, Religious humanism, Judaism, Christianity, Islam, Hinduism, Sikhism, Buddhism, Taoism, Syncretism, Neopaganism, Atheism, Agnosticism, New Age, Omnism, Pantheism, Panentheism, Pandeism, Deism, and teachings of the Baháʼí Faith.

-The Unitarian Universalist Association (UUA) was formed in 1961 through the consolidation of the American Unitarian Association, established in 1825, and the Universalist Church of America, established in 1793.
-The UUA is headquartered in Boston, Massachusetts and serves churches mostly in the United States.
+The development of Unitarian Universalism can be traced back to Protestantism and liberal Christianity through the Unitarianism and Christian Universalism traditions.
+The modern Unitarian Universalist Association (UUA) was formed in 1961 through the consolidation of the American Unitarian Association, established in 1825, and the Universalist Church of America, established in 1793.
+The UUA is headquartered in Boston, Massachusetts, and serves churches mostly in the United States.
 A group of thirty Philippine congregations is represented as a sole member within the UUA.
 The Canadian Unitarian Council (CUC) became an independent body in 2002.
-The UUA and CUC are two of the seventeen members of the International Council of Unitarians and Universalists.
+The UUA and CUC were two of the seventeen members of the now defunct International Council of Unitarians and Universalists (1995–2021).